-from the online world to traditional media.
-Now, broadcast radio is getting the automated treatment thanks to Jelli, which has announced the launch of SpotPlan, a Web-based programmatic buying
+buying is migrating from the online world to traditional media.
+Now, broadcast radio is getting the automated treatment thanks to Jelli, which has announced the launch of SpotPlan, a Web-based

 Jelli previously focused on “social radio,” with listeners controlling broadcast airplay with online voting.

-combines Nielsen data and proprietary algorithms to enable media buyers to run ads automatically nationwide.
+The new platform combines Nielsen data and proprietary algorithms to enable media buyers to run ads automatically nationwide.
 Buyers can browse available inventory from stations and networks by

-broadcasters, networks and advertisers.
+selling software from broadcasters, networks and advertisers.
 It is also integrated with Jelli's RadioSpot ad server and RadioDash reporting service, enabling full automation of buying, running and

-spreadsheets and email-driven processes.
-Media buyers can now target audiences with SpotPlan and its powerful data-driven tools, buy optimized plans with dynamically generated lineups and run ads
+and antiquated spreadsheets and email-driven processes.
+Media buyers can now target audiences with SpotPlan and its powerful data-driven tools, buy optimized plans with dynamically generated lineups

+sales.
 Earlier this week, Interpublic Group invested in ADstruc, a technology platform that automates some of the out-of-home media planning and buying process.
-ADstruc consolidates out-of-home inventory,
+ADstruc consolidates out-of-home